hardwaremonkey/filibuster/README.md

 **pip3 install -r requirements.txt**

 In the directory containing the file requirements.txt.

+If you don't have pip3 installed, you may have not ticked that option when installing Python.
+For more details and pictures of what to do, have a look at [this website](https://medium.com/swlh/solved-windows-pip-command-not-found-or-pip-is-not-recognized-as-an-internal-or-external-command-dd34f8b2938f) and re-install Python with the options to install pip selected and adding Python to the system path selected.

+Sometimes using pip does not work as I may have built the script using an older or newer version of Python than you have installed.
+If you get errors type:

+**pip install click PyPDF2 click docx2txt pandas**

+To install the dependencies this way.

 Put all of the .docx and .pdf files that you want to search through into a single directory.
 Either the same directory as the filibuster.py script or